 For example, in the awareness phase, you should not sell your product head-on.
 Instead, prepare emails that show how great it is to be your customer, and how valuable your product is.

 Email marketing funnels are a powerful tool for reaching your audience and engaging them effectively.
 By collecting data about your subscribers and understanding their needs, you can create custom emails that resonate with each individual person.
-The personalization strategy provides an increase in open and click-through rates by 139%.

 For example, you can personalize your emails based on factors such as a client’s demographics, purchase history, time zone, past behavior, and other interests.

-Email funnels provide a way to measure and see what strategies work for your audience, as well as to determine why some are turning off at certain points in their journey and make changes accordingly.
+Email funnels provide a way to measure and see what strategies work for your audience, as well as to determine why some are dropping off at certain points in their journey and make changes accordingly.

 For example, if many subscribers are lost just before conversion, the problem may be with the content of the emails or the conversion process itself.
 By understanding where issues arise, businesses can make necessary adjustments to improve their email marketing campaigns.